markroyer/osgi-jfreechart/README.md

 An OSGI repository for the popular JFreeChart library from http://www.jfree.org/

-This repository simply provides an OSGI plugin repository for JFreeChart libraries.
-The source code has not been modified in anyway.
-The repository is merely a convenient packaging format of both binaries and related source material including SWT libraries for OSGI developers.
+This repository provides an OSGI plugin repository for JFreeChart libraries.
+The source code has not been modified in any way.
+The repository is merely a convenient packaging format for both the binary and related source material including SWT libraries for OSGI developers.

 ## Install